 Transformation and merger with Valley Fair (1986)

-While most of the original plaza structures were replaced, The Emporium building was retained and continued operating until Macy’s acquired the chain in the mid-1990s.
+While most of the original plaza structures were demolished in 1985, The Emporium building was retained and continued operating until Macy’s acquired the chain in the mid-1990s.
 In 1996, it was rebranded as Macy’s Men’s and Home.
 Meanwhile, I. Magnin closed in 1992, a casualty of the wider Federated Department Stores consolidation.

 The legacy of Stevens Creek Plaza